-Each forgiveness program has different qualifications and guidelines, and the right program for you depends largely on your total amount of debt, current and future employment, and future life goals.
+Each federal loan forgiveness program has different qualifications and guidelines.
+The right program for you depends largely on your total amount of debt, current and future employment and life goals.
 Certain tax implications could even affect whether a forgiveness option is right for you.

 Is teacher loan forgiveness even the best option to handle your student loan debt?
-Read on to learn about the available student loan forgiveness for teachers, what they could mean for you, as well as other options to pay off your student loans.
+Read on to learn about student loan forgiveness for teachers and other options to pay off your student loans.

 The federal Teacher Loan Forgiveness Program is popular among teachers looking for relief from their student loan debt.
 However, it’s designed to encourage borrowers in the teaching profession to work in areas with a shortage of qualified teachers.
 So, the program has strict requirements.

 Are you eligible for the Teacher Loan Forgiveness program?

-- You must have taught full-time, for five complete and consecutive years.
-One of those years must have been after the 1997-98.
+- You must have taught full time for five complete and consecutive years.
+One of those years must have been after the 1997-98 academic year.

-- You must be a highly qualified teacher employed at a qualifying school.
+- You must be a highly qualified teacher at a qualifying school.
 Use this Teacher Cancellation Low Income (TCLI) directory to search for your school or agency.

-- The loan(s) for which you are seeking forgiveness must have been made before the end of your five academic years of qualifying teaching service.
+- Your loan(s) must be from before the end of your five-year period of qualifying teaching service.

-If you are a highly qualified special education teacher (at the elementary or secondary) or a secondary mathematics or science teacher, you may qualify for up to $17,500 in forgiveness.
+If you are a highly qualified special education teacher at the elementary or secondary education level or a secondary mathematics or science teacher, you may qualify for up to $17,500 in forgiveness.

-Other teachers can only receive up to $5,000 total in loan forgiveness.
+Other teachers of any grade level can receive up to $5,000 in loan forgiveness.

-Teachers looking for student loan forgiveness options can look into Public Service Loan Forgiveness (PSLF).
-According to the Department of Education, PSLF “has the broadest employment qualification requirements of the federal programs listed — it doesn’t require that you teach at a low-income a public school, or even be a teacher.
+Teachers looking for student loan forgiveness options also can look into Public Service Loan Forgiveness (PSLF).
+According to the Department of Education, PSLF “has the broadest employment qualification requirements of the federal programs listed — it doesn’t require that you teach at a low-income a public school or even be a teacher.
 Most full-time public and private elementary and secondary school teachers will meet the employment requirements.”

-PSLF is a federal student loan forgiveness open to anyone with qualifying Federal Direct Loans and who meets all the program requirements.
+PSLF is a federal student loan forgiveness open to anyone with qualifying Federal Direct Subsidized or Unsubsidized Loans and who meets all the program requirements.
 Those requirements are:

 - Make 120 qualifying payments on your student loan.
-A qualifying payment is one that is on-time and paid in full, and the 120 payments don’t need to be consecutive.
+A qualifying payment is one that is paid on time and in full.
+The 120 payments do not need to be consecutive.

 Which repayment plans qualify for PSLF?

-All four income-driven repayment plans that qualify for PSLF: Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR).
+All four income-driven repayment (IDR) plans qualify for PSLF, including Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), Income-Based Repayment (IBR) and Income-Contingent Repayment (ICR).

-PSLF requires you to have direct loans.
-If your student loans are non-Direct federal student loans, you’d need to first consolidate them into a Direct Consolidation loan.
-If you have both types of loans, its best to only consolidate your non-direct loans.
-This is because any payments made on your direct loans prior to consolidating would no longer count toward your 120 loan payment count.
+PSLF requires you to have Direct loans.
+If your student loans are non-Direct federal student loans, you’d need to first consolidate them into a Direct Consolidation Loan.
+If you have both types of loans, it’s best to only consolidate your non-Direct loans.
+Any payments made on your Direct loans prior to consolidating would no longer count toward your 120-loan-payment count.

-While some student loan forgiveness programs are taxable, PSLF is not.
-Forgiven loans aren’t considered income by the Internal Revenue Service (IRS).
+Although some student loan forgiveness programs are taxable, PSLF is not.
+Forgiven loans aren’t considered income by the Internal Revenue Service.

-To apply, you need to fill out and submit the PSLF Application for Forgiveness.
+To apply for PSLF, you need to fill out and submit the PSLF Application for Forgiveness.
 Another important step in qualifying for PSLF is submitting the Employment Certification Form annually, as well as any time you change employers.

-Any teacher who has had to take out student loans would love an easy way to wipe out that debt and create more financial freedom.
-Not only would it remove a giant stress in your life, but also free up money for other life goals like buying a home, starting a family, and saving for retirement.
+Any teacher with student loans would love an easy way to wipe out that debt and create more financial freedom.
+Debt elimination would not only remove a giant stress in your life but also free up money for other life goals like buying a home, starting a family and saving for retirement.

-The problem with federal teacher loan forgiveness for many teachers are the strict requirements you must meet to be awarded the full $17,500 in loan forgiveness.
-While the alternative $5,000 option is helpful, if you have over $25,000 in student loan debt, you are still left with a hefty amount to pay off.
+Federal teacher loan forgiveness has strict requirements to be eligible for the full $17,500 in loan forgiveness.
+The alternative $5,000 option is helpful.
+But if you have over $25,000 in student loan debt, you’ll still have a hefty remaining balance to pay off.

 Another potential issue is not picking the right program and sabotaging your chances for more funds.
-Technically, you can receive loan forgiveness through Teacher Loan Forgiveness as well as PSLF.
+Technically, you can receive loan forgiveness through the Teacher Loan Forgiveness Program as well as PSLF.
 But there is a catch.

 According to the Federal Student Aid website, “you can potentially receive forgiveness under both the Teacher Loan Forgiveness Program and the Public Service Loan Forgiveness Program, but not for the same period of teaching service.”

 In other words, if you work for five qualifying years to receive Teacher Loan Forgiveness, you can’t count any of the payments made during that time period toward your required 120 qualifying payments for PSLF.
-This then adds five more years of payments if you wanted to pursue both programs.
+This rule adds five more years of payments to your financial strategy if you wanted to pursue both programs.

 Considering the rule that payments made for the Teacher Loan Forgiveness Program can’t also count as PSLF payments, it would make more sense to just start out pursuing PSLF instead of Teacher Loan Forgiveness.
-Not only is PSLF less strict in regards to teaching qualifications, but it also would wipe out your entire student loan debt, not just a portion of it.
+PSLF is less strict in regard to teaching qualifications.
+But it also would wipe out your entire student loan debt, not just a portion of it.

 A drawback to PSLF, though, is that you need to make 10 years of qualifying payments in order to be eligible.
 What if your career goals change or you decide to stop teaching?
 A lot can change in the life of a teacher in 10 years.

-While PSLF and Teacher Loan Forgiveness are the most common programs relied on for loan forgiveness, teachers have other options.
-Picking the right option will depend on your specific situation, with all programs having benefits for certain teachers.
+PSLF and Teacher Loan Forgiveness are the most common programs for loan forgiveness.
+But teachers have other options, too.
+Picking the right option will depend on your specific situation, with each program having benefits for certain teachers.

 Other loan forgiveness options for teachers

-Teaches looking for relief from student loans have other options available.
-Factors like what type of student loans you have and where you reside play a role in the programs available to you.
+Teachers looking for relief from student loans have other options available.
+Factors like what type of student loans you have and where you reside play a role in determining which programs are available to you.

 - A math, science, foreign language or bilingual education teacher or be a teacher in another field in one of your state’s teacher shortage areas.

-To find out if your school of employment is classified as a low-income school, check the Federal Student Aid online database.
+To find out if your school of employment is classified as a low-income school, check the federal TCLI directory.

-Up to 100 percent of the loan may be canceled for full-time teaching service, based on the number of years of service you have.
+Up to 100% of the loan may be canceled for full-time teaching service based on the number of years of service you have.
 Here are the tiers of service-based cancellation through the federal Perkins loan program:

-- 15 percent canceled per year for the first and second years of service
+- 15% canceled per year for the first and second years of service

-- 20 percent canceled for the third and fourth years
+- 20% canceled for the third and fourth years

 Any canceled amount includes interest accrued during that year of service.